There is a terrifying notion about garbage disposals brought by horror films that show mutilated body parts disposed of in them.

-- If that does not work, proceed to checking the main service panel and check if it’s the circuit breaker that has the problem.
+- If that does not work, proceed to check the main service panel and check if the circuit breaker has the problem.
 Reset the lever of the circuit breaker if that is the case.

-- If neither of those two are the sources of the problem, the fault might be in the wiring system that connects to the disposal or the machine itself needs repair.
+- If neither of those two is the source of the problem, the fault might be in the wiring system that connects to the disposal, or the machine itself needs repair.

 - Find the switch that switches the unit on and off.
-There are two possible locations of this button: under the sink or on the wall.
+This button has two possible locations: under the sink or on the wall.